 Mug: 8g tea in 300ml 100°C water.
 Steep for 4 minutes.
 Re-steep.
 Adjust to taste.

 Cold Brew: Use 5g of tea per liter of water.
 Brew tea at room temperature for 2-3 hours, and enjoy.
 Or you can put your cold brew bottle in the fridge to brew overnight and be ready to drink the next day.

-Gong Fu: We recommend a 1:15 leaf to water ratio, so 10g of tea for 150mL of water.
+Gong Fu: Start with a 1:15 ration of leaves to water (10g tea leaves for 150mL water) and adjust to preference .
 Use boiling temperature water and brew for about 50 seconds.
 Increase brewing time with each successive brew.
-The leaves can be brewed 5-6 times..
+The leaves can be brewed 6 times.